Did the tweets you saw with the hashtag #voatlanta2014 make you want to attend VO Atlanta 2015?

 Later that evening, Anne Ganguzza talked up the conference with a long list of industry luminaries which was live streamed to VO Peeps both near and far.
 Click through this link to watch the 1-hour and 22-minute VO Atlanta 2014 video.

-In this video, you’ll meet Gerald Griffith, organizer of VO Atlanta along with Elaine Clark, Mary Lynn Wissner, Celia Siegel, Rodney Saulsberry, Bob Bergen, Dave Fennoy, Joe Loesch, Randy Thomas, Joe Cipriano, David Goldberg, Gabrielle Nistico, Katie Leigh (pictured below), yours truly (Stephanie Ciccarelli) and more.
+In this video, you’ll meet Gerald Griffith, organizer of VO Atlanta along with Elaine Clark, Mary Lynn Wissner, Celia Siegel, Rodney Saulsberry, Dave Fennoy, Joe Loesch, Randy Thomas, Joe Cipriano, David Goldberg, Gabrielle Nistico, Katie Leigh (pictured below), yours truly (Stephanie Ciccarelli) and more.

 Thanks to George Whittam for running the live sound and to Johnny Kavadeas for taking the official conference photos!